vkurenkov/graphy-db/README.md

 * `Query(DbEngine engine)`

 The main class to create a Query.
-The following examples will help you understand its syntas:
+The following examples will help you understand its syntax:

 To get all Nodes matching particular `nodeDescription`:
 ```C#